-National Voices was asked by NHS England and Improvement to explore the experience of waiting for care.
-We wanted to understand how waits, delays and cancellations impact on people and their families, particularly those living with long term, multiple and chronic conditions.
+We were asked by NHS England and Improvement to explore the experience of waiting for care.
+We wanted to understand how waits, delays and cancellations impact on people and their families, particularly those living with long-term, multiple and chronic conditions.

-Covid-19 has led to cancellations and delays, and it is clear that waiting will be an important feature of healthcare in England in years to come.
-Health inequalities also impact on access to care and treatment and the experience of waiting.
-This makes the findings here even more important.
+COVID-19 has led to many cancellations and delays, and it is clear that waiting will be an important feature of healthcare in England in years to come.
+Health inequalities also impact access to care and treatment and the experience of waiting.
+This makes the findings in Patient.
+Noun.
+Adjective even more important.